 In fact, the cost of not going to cloud – not actual cost, but opportunity cost – is driving adoption.
 Sure, you have fixed assets that depreciate over time; but what is the lost cost of technology employees continuing to perform the same tasks they did 10 years ago?
 They are expected to do all the tasks they previously did as well as spending their time supporting frameworks that drive measurable outcomes like improved customer experience.
 Most IT employees are expected to do twice the work.
 The sad truth is that there’s a high probability that somewhere, quality is suffering, potentially affecting your brand.

 7) Do you have the resources in-house to manage cloud services or do you need to work with a partner?

 As you can tell, it’s not a simple exercise to migrate to the cloud.
 But, it doesn’t have to be difficult either, at least not if you plan correctly.
 Like many aspects of IT and life, the failure to plan often yields mixed outcomes and mismatched expectations.
 It takes focused technical planning, fundamental understanding, proper execution and diligent oversight.
 Will you use a pure cloud solution, hybrid, SaaS (Software as a Service), PaaS (Platform as a Service) or a multi-cloud architecture?
 Perhaps a combination of all of those services?
 To achieve efficiency, your services need to be monitored and maintained, and if the cost warrants it, moved from one cloud to another because it offers a more cost-effective solution.

-Interested in exploring the options to migrate to the cloud but feel you don’t have the right expertise in-house?
+Interested in exploring the options to migrate data to the cloud but feel you don’t have the right expertise in-house?
 Let’s have a conversation, we’re here to help!